Teun/SnappetChallenge/README.md

 The application provides 2 NavBar menu items at the top of the screen.
 1. Student Reports Menu
 	The following report is available on the Student Reports page:
+	Student Work Report
-	Student Work Report: The report illstrates students' progress by subject.
+		- The report illstrates students' progress by subject.
 		- The report is presented in a datagrid.
 		- A user is able to searh all the columns in the datagrid text by using the 'Search' input text.
 		- A user can order the datagrid by column.